Services and Benefits

 Our mission is to promote cardiovascular health and care through knowledge translation, including dissemination of research and encouragement of best practices, and professional development and leadership in health policy.

 As a CCS member you are entitled to:

 - belong to a national professional society that is uniquely Canadian;

-- attend the Canadian Cardiovascular Congress, including the CCS Annual Scientific Meeting, with special rates for members (more than a 50% savings);
+- attend the Canadian Cardiovascular Congress, including the CCS Annual Scientific Meeting, with special rates for members;

 - stay current with CCS information resources, educational tools, mobile apps, etc available on the Website;